senaonp/colorCycles/README.md

-# ColorCycles - a Javascript class to transition between font-colors
+# ColorCycles - a Javascript class to periodically cycle between text colors

 -----